| Title: | Tools for Simulation Studies in Parallel |

 “inner” and, if greater than 1, for the variable of type

-); see the vignette for
+“N” (typically called "n.sim"); see the vignette for

 details.

-to get at the full error or warning objects,
+Use FUN = identity to get at the full error or warning objects,

-for comp = "error"
+for comp = "error" or for comp = "warning", respectively.

-and maybeRead()
+saveSim() and maybeRead() are

 useful for creating and (re)storing arrays from large(r) simulation